Black Friday 2023 to New Year’s Day in Washington’s CCRS Era

 Observation:

-The top-grossing day, December 15, 2023, surpassed $3 million statewide, largely from inhalable concentrates and edible purchases.
+The top-grossing days, December 15, 2023, climbed to $40 thousand statewide, largely from concentrates for inhalation and flower purchases.

-The same core producers from 2022 retained their lead, but HM Extracts distinguished itself by nearly hitting $10 million in Food Grade Solvent Concentrate revenue alone — effectively reshaping the wholesale concentrate landscape.
+The same core producers from 2022 retained their lead, but HM Extracts distinguished itself by surpassing $375 thousand dollars in Food Grade Solvent Concentrate revenue alone — effectively reshaping the wholesale concentrate landscape.

 What Consumers Bought

-While concentrates remain central to Washington’s holiday market, edibles and infused goods surged — a sign that edible sharing, gift giving, and product exploration based consumption broadened the state’s holiday sales base.
+While concentrates remain central to Washington’s holiday market, edibles and inhalables goods surged — a sign that edible sharing and personal consumption broadened the state’s holiday sales base.

 Revenue by Business + Product Type